 Parallel compression can also be used for vocals.
 This is the process where a track is duplicated, compressed, then blended with the original dry or lightly compressed track.
 This blending of dry and compressed vocals can make a big impact on the overall mix.

-Compression can be a tricky tool to master, but it’s necessary to produce professional sounding songs.
+Compression can be a tricky tool to master, but it’s necessary to produce professional-sounding songs.
 Because vocals are so crucial, vocal compression matters even more.
-These words are meant as a guide for those just beginning to play with vocal compression, but experience ultimately counts the most.
+These words are meant as a guide for those just beginning to play with vocal compression, but the experience ultimately counts the most.
 So load up your latest track and start tinkering!